-Each campus operates under the names Ultimate Medical Academy or Ultimate Medical Academy Online.
+Ground campuses operate under the name of Ultimate Medical Academy.
+Online services operate under the name of Ultimate Medical Academy Online.
 The main campus is located in Clearwater, Florida.
-UMA Tampa and UMA Online are non-main campuses of UMA.
-Contact information for each campus is listed below.

 ULTIMATE MEDICAL ACADEMY - CLEARWATER

 The campus is located at 1255 Cleveland Street, Clearwater, Florida, east of Missouri on Cleveland.
 It is accessible from US Highway 19, State Route 60/Gulf to Bay Boulevard and public transportation.
 Convenient parking is available.
 The campus meets Americans with Disabilities Act requirements for accessibility.